This blog was originally published in 2016 and has since been updated.

 8. Rosalind Franklin – DNA double helix

-Although the discovery of the DNA double helix is often attributed to Watson and Crick, who won the Nobel Prize in Physiology in 1962, it was actually Rosalind Franklin whose work confirmed their theory on the structure of DNA.
+The discovery of the DNA double helix is often attributed to James Watson and Francis Crick, who won the Nobel Prize in Physiology in 1962.
+Butit was actually Rosalind Franklin whose work confirmed their theory of the structure of DNA.

 Rosalind Franklin, a British biophysicist, was the first person to capture a photographic image in 1952, nicknamed “Photo 51,” using a technique she had honed: observing molecules using X-ray diffraction (nope, we’ve got no idea what this is either).
 It is alleged that Wilkins, an estranged colleague, showed her photograph without her permission to competitors Watson and Crick, forever attaching their name to a discovery that was never theirs.